Hajj and UmrahThe Ministry of Health of Saudi Arabia issue their requirements and recommendations for Hajj and Umrah

 Public Health England (PHE) recommends conjugated meningococcal ACWY vaccine as the preferred vaccine in all instances.
-Vaccines currently available in the UK are Menveo® and Nimenrix®.
+Vaccines available in the UK are Menveo® and Nimenrix®.
 Full details of meningococcal vaccines and schedules can be found in Immunisation against infectious disease (the Green Book) and the manufacturers Summary of Product Characteristics .

 The UK’s Joint Committee on Vaccination and Immunisation reviewed information on length of protection following ACWY conjugate vaccine and advised that for travellers at continued risk, boosting every five years would be a sensible approach until data becomes available .
 These vaccines do not protect against all the causes of meningitis and septicaemia; any pilgrim who becomes unwell after returning from the Hajj or Umrah should contact their GP, NHS 111 or local hospital.

 There is a risk of rabies in KSA.
 Pilgrims should be advised of the importance of avoiding contact with wild or domestic animals and to seek urgent emergency medical treatment if any potential exposure (animal bite, lick or scratch) occurs.

 Pre-exposure vaccination can be considered.
 However, rabies vaccination prior to travel does not eliminate the need for post-exposure medical evaluation and additional doses of rabies vaccine.
 A three dose course of pre-exposure rabies vaccine simplifies post exposure rabies treatment and removes need for post exposure rabies immunoglobulin, which is in short supply worldwide.

 Influenza is transmitted via the respiratory route and through contact (direct or indirect) with surfaces on which the virus has been deposited by sneezing or coughing.
 It is easily transmitted in crowded conditions.

 Certain groups are considered at particular risk of complications from influenza.
-MoH KSA recommends that international pilgrims be vaccinated against seasonal influenza before arrival, especially those at increased risk of influenza complications, including pregnant women, children under five years, the elderly and those with pre-existing health conditions such as obesity, bronchial asthma, chronic heart or lung diseases, HIV/AIDS and immunosuppression.
+MoH KSA recommends that international pilgrims be vaccinated against seasonal influenza before arrival, especially those at increased risk of influenza complications, including pregnant women, children under five years, the elderly and those with pre-existing health conditions such as (such as chronic cardiac, pulmonary, renal, metabolic, neurodevelopmental, liver or hematologic diseases) and individuals with immunosuppressive conditions (such as HIV/AIDS, receiving chemotherapy or steroids, or malignancy).